CERT-Polska/mwdb-core/docs/user-guide/8-REST-and-mwdblib.rst

 Command-line interface (CLI)
 ----------------------------

-MWDB library is providing optional command line interface, which can be used to interact with MWDB repository.
+MWDB library provides optional command line interface, which can be used to interact with MWDB repository.

 Command-line interface requires extra ``mwdblib[cli]`` dependencies that can be installed using ``pip``